Mam language: Child language acquisition

 The children’s production of the directional suffixes demonstrates their early recognition of the distinction between intransitive and transitive verbs in Mam.
 This distinction is a core feature of Mam grammar, and underpins the ergative morphology on the verbs and nouns.
 The semantic diversity of the verbs and positionals overturns the hypothesis that children use prototypical activity scenes as a basis for constructing grammatical categories.
 The children’s grammatical acumen is best seen in their use of the ergative and absolutive agreement markers on verbs.
 The children produced the prevocalic allomorphs of the ergative markers in nearly all of their obligatory contexts.
 They produced the preconsonantal allomorphs of the ergative markers in 20% of their obligatory contexts.

 Two-year-old Mam children display a remarkable awareness of the contexts for extending the use of ergative markers to cross-reference the subject of intransitive verbs.
 Outside of these contexts, they consistently produced absolutive person markers on intransitive verbs.
-Three Mam children produced ergative person markers on intransitive verbs in half of the obligatory contexts for extended ergativity (Pye, Pfeiler & Mateo Pedro 2013:323).
+Three Mam children produced ergative person markers on intransitive verbs in half of the obligatory contexts for extended ergativity.
 The children’s awareness of the contexts for extended ergative use is all the more remarkable because the contexts are tied to clauses in dependent contexts in which aspect is not overtly marked.
 The following example shows JOS’s use of extended ergative marking (in bold) on the intransitive verb -ok ("go_in") in a purpose clause headed by the adverb ii ("so that").
 The children’s production of ergative markers on intransitive verbs in dependent contexts overturns the theory that children link ergative markers to the subjects of transitive verbs in all contexts.